What can I eat after a dental implant treatment? Recipes and advice

 Salmorejo with Tuna

-• A loaf of bread from the previous day.
+• A baguette from the day before.

-• 1 kg. of ripe tomatoes.
+• 1 kg of ripe tomatoes.

 • 1 small glass of extra virgin olive oil.